contactandyc/another-c-library/12_red_black_tree.md

   }
 ```

-An example where the successor has a right node.
-Erasing F, G becomes successor, G has right child H.
+<b>An example where the successor has a right node:</b>  erasing F, G becomes successor, G has right child H.

 - Move G into F's spot.
 - color G's right (H) black